 - (3) Subject to § 11, the "Barrier" equals the Strike Price.
-The "Strike Price" equals USD •, subject to § 11. - (4) Subject to § 6(1) and § 11, the "Settlement Price" equals each price of the Shares (observed continuously), determined on a Calculation Date (§ 4(3)) by the (the "Relevant Exchange") during regular trading hours. - (5) The "Ratio" equals 1/Parity, subject to § 11.
-"Parity" means ●. - (6) The "Closing Price" equals, subject to § 6(2) and § 11, the price of the Shares determined as closing price by the Relevant Exchange on the Maturity Date. - (7) The conversion from USD into EUR shall be performed on the basis of the EUR/ USD "Großbanken" fixing rate (expressed as an amount in USD for EUR 1), as published on Reuters page "OPTREF" (or a page replacing such page) on the Business Day (§ 4(2)) following the Maturity Date or, if the Maturity Date is not a Business Day (§ 4(2)), the next following Business Day, or, if this rate has not been fixed or published on that day, on the basis of the arithmetic mean, commercially rounded to two decimal places, of the EUR/ USD offer rates on the spot market, determined by three leading market participants in the Federal Republic of Germany (other than the Issuer), selected by the Issuer, at 2:15 p.m.
-(Frankfurt am Main local time) on the Business Day following the Maturity Date or, if the Maturity Date is not a Business Day, the next following Business Day.
+The "Strike Price" equals USD •, subject to § 11. - (4) The "Exercise Price" equals the amount, expressed in USD, of the morning fixing price for the Underlying in London (London Bullion Market Association) on the Maturity Date, as published on Reuters page "XAUFIX=" as "London Fixing (troy ounce prices)".
+If this rate is not or no longer shown on that page on the Maturity Date, the Exercise Price, subject to § 6 and § 11, shall equal the rate shown on a page of another screen service selected by the Issuer as successor page.
+If the Exercise Price is not shown on any of these pages, the Issuer shall determine the Settlement Price at its reasonable discretion (§ 315 BGB (German Civil Code)). - (5) The "Settlement Price" equals the price of the Underlying on the interbank spot market, as published as the trading price on Reuters page "XAU=" (or a page replacing such page).
+If such price is not published on such page, the Issuer will inquire with three leading market participants in the Federal Republic of Germany (other than the Issuer) selected by the Issuer, whether the Barrier was reached during the period where the price was not published.
+The Knock-Out is deemed to have occurred if all three market participants confirm that the Barrier has been reached. - (6) The "Ratio" equals 1/Parity, subject to § 11.
+"Parity" means •. - (7) The conversion from USD into EUR shall be performed on the basis of the EUR/ USD "Großbanken" fixing rate (expressed as an amount in USD for EUR 1), as published on Reuters page "OPTREF" (or a page replacing such page) on the Maturity Date or, if the Maturity Date is not a Business Day (§ 4(2)), the next following Business Day or, if this rate has not been fixed or published on that day, on the basis of the arithmetic mean, commercially rounded to 4 decimal places, of the EUR/USD offer rates on the spot market, determined by three leading market participants in the Federal Republic of Germany (other than the Issuer), selected by the Issuer, at 2:15 p.m.
+(Frankfurt am Main local time) on the Maturity Date or, if the Maturity Date is not a Business Day, the next following Business Day.
 If not all of the three market participants, selected by the Issuer, determine the relevant rate, the Issuer shall determine such rate at its reasonable discretion (§ 315 BGB (German Civil Code)).